getbible/loader/README.md

 Data attributes allow you to customize the behavior and display of the scripture.

 - `data-format`: Specify the format you would like to load (e.g., `modal`).
 There are three options `modal`, `inline`, and `tooltip` you can just select one at a time.
-- `data-translation`: Specify the Bible translations to use, separated by semicolons (e.g., `kjv;aov`).
+- `data-translation`: Specify the Reference translations to use, separated by semicolons (e.g., `kjv;aov`).
 The tooltip will fetch the scripture from each translation listed.
 - `data-show-translation`: Set to `1` to display the translation name in the tooltip.
 - `data-show-abbreviation`: Set to `1` to display the abbreviation of the translation in the tooltip.
 - `data-show-language`: Set to `1` to display the language of the translation in the tooltip.